 This is a very basic recipe.
 You need a beef roast.
 I usually choose a chuck roast or shoulder roast that weighs about 2-3 lbs.
 A large onion and your favorite spices.
 And about 3/4 cup of liquid of your choosing – broth, wine, or water (or some combination of the 3).
 And that’s it.

 Update: After making this recipe, literally a hundred times, I’ve found you can even leave out the liquid and it still comes out fork tender.
 It just makes a little less gravy.

 I’ll give you some more suggestions at the end that can take your simple slow cooker meal to the next level.

-How do you make fall apart roast beef?
+How do you make fall apart roast beef in the crock pot?

 Start by washing and seasoning your meat.